-For the average B2B tech company, your website plays a crucial role at different stages of the sales process.
+For the average B2B tech company, your website plays a crucial role in generating leads and then nurturing them at different stages of the sales process.

 So, what can you do to your own site to make it more engaging for visitors and make them want to stay and interact with your company?

 Before I get into my list, I just wanted to mention that the design of your site matters.
 For me personally, if I come across a poorly designed website with images that look pixilated or in some cases - stock images with the watermark still on(!), no typography structure, or an illogical layout, I’m instantly turned off about the company and I subconsciously judge that the company is either small or not very professional.

 Having said that, make sure that it’s designed for your ideal customer.
 Put yourself in their shoes and think about what they want to see on your site and how they will navigate it.
 And remember that you only have a few seconds to make the right first impression.
 So make it count.

 Now that I’ve gotten that off my chest, here are five ideas to make your website more engaging:

 #1 Video (the most popular form of media)

 If you don’t have a video content strategy for your business, then you need to start working on one.
 By the end of this year, video content will represent 74% of all internet traffic.
 Four times as many users would also prefer to watch a video about a product than read about it.

 When you think about it though, it makes sense.
 When we interact, and engage with people every day, it’s done with our eyes and ears.
 It’s just what we’re used to.

 It’s something that we are going to do more of here at Concentrate, so keep an eye out for those in the future.